IN THE XXX DISTRICT COURT

 Judicial Immunity Does Not Protect Judges from Civil Action When Their Actions Amount to Gross Negligence

-1. Although Judge Newman employs judicial immunity in an attempt to absolve himself of the estate trafficking and racketeering that occurred under his purview, gross negligence is at play.
+1. Although Person 2 employs judicial immunity in an attempt to absolve himself of the estate trafficking and racketeering that occurred under his purview, gross negligence is at play.

 2. Section C (4) of the Texas Code of Judicial Conduct states that: “A judge shall not make unnecessary appointments.
 A judge shall exercise the power of appointment impartially and on the basis of merit.
 A judge shall avoid nepotism and favoritism.
 A judge shall not approve compensation of appointees beyond the fair value of services rendered.”